vlang/v/doc/docs.md

     fn unary_expr(ux UnaryExpr) {...}
     fn if_expr(ix IfExpr) {...}

         // using `it`
 	match expr {
 		BinaryExpr { binary_expr(it) }
 		...
 	}
         // using the shadowed variable, in this case `expr` match expr {
 		UnaryExpr { unary_expr(expr) }
 		...
 	}
-    // using `as` so specify a variable match expr as actual_expr {
+        // using `as` to specify a variable match expr as actual_expr {
 		IfExpr { if_expr(actual_expr) }
 		...
 	}
 ```

+Note: shadowing only works when the match expression is a variable.
+It will not work on struct fields, arrays indexing, or map key lookup.

 ## Option/Result types and error handling